boba-bugs/ansible/docs/docsite/rst/plugins/inventory.rst

    [inventory]
    enable_plugins = advanced_host_list, constructed, yaml

-The ``auto`` inventory plugin can be used to automatically determines which inventory plugin to use for a YAML configuration file.
+The ``auto`` inventory plugin can be used to automatically determine which inventory plugin to use for a YAML configuration file.
 It can also be used for inventory plugins in a collection.

 To whitelist specific inventory plugins in a collection you need to use the fully qualified name: